jarossnd/jason-ross-dev-v2/blog/posts/arch-linux-setting-monitor-display-order/index.md

 ## Overview

-I recently reimaged my machine with a fresh install of Arch Linux.
-I found myself having to look up the proper command to set my monitor order since I didn't remember all the parameters that needed to be used.
+I recently reimaged my machine with a fresh installation of Arch Linux.
+I found myself having to look up the proper command to set my monitor order since I did not remember all the parameters that needed to be used.
 I decided to create a quick blog post so I can reference my own content in the future when setting monitor display order.
 This should work for many different Linux distros and not just Arch Linux.

 ## Setting Display Order